 Parkinson’s disease is a neurodegenerative disorder that affects the nervous system.
 It causes tremors, shaking, slow movement, balance problems, and stiffness.
 Parkinson’s disease usually affects people who are older.

 Hereditary diseases are those that are passed from parents to their children through their genes.
-A genetic disease can be hereditary or not.
+A genetic disease can be hereditary, but not always.
 Some genetic diseases are caused by random mutations that aren’t inherited from the parents.

 Studies show that some cases of Parkinson’s disease are caused by genetic mutations.
 Hereditary causes of this disease are rare.
-Only 15 percent of those who have Parkinson’s disease have a family history of it.
+Only about 10 to 15 percent of those who have Parkinson’s disease have a family history of it.
 For the rest, the cause of Parkinson’s is usually unknown.

 Many genes are involved in Parkinson’s disease.
 Researchers continue to investigate new mutations and other genes involved in the disease.